karimarous/Getting_started_with_Terraform_and_AWS/lab20/README.md

 }
 ```

-1.8 In the root project override dev.tfvars with the following code
+1.8 In the root project rename the file dev.tfvars to terraform.tfvars and override it with the following code
 ```
 sg_name = "karim-sg"
 sg_description = "Security group with dynamic rules"